GreatGuys: 2017–2019: Formation and debut

+2020–2025: Continued releases, member departures, and disbandment

 GreatGuys embarked on a Caribbean tour in February 2020 and became the first K-pop group to hold a concert in the Dominican Republic.
 On June 26, GreatGuys released a remake of Deux's "In Summer".
-Reworked as a city pop track, it serves as the first of two lead singles from their third mini-album.
-Their third mini-album We're Not Alone_Chapter 2: You & Me and its second single "Run" were released on July 8.

-GreatGuys returned with their first special album Again on April 18, 2021, with the lead single "Touch by Touch".

-On July 20, 2022, GreatGuys released their fourth mini-album We're Not Alone Final: Only You, with the lead single "Blind Love".
+Reworked as a city pop track, it serves as the first of two lead singles from its third mini-album.
+The record We're Not Alone_Chapter 2: You & Me and its second single "Run" were released on July 8.
+On April 18, 2021, GreatGuys released a special album entitled Again accompanied by its disco-tinged lead single "Touch by Touch".
+The group released its fourth mini-album We're Not Alone Final: Only You with the lead single "Blind Love" on July 20, 2022.
+Jaei, citing health reasons, terminated his contract with the agency and departed from the group the following month.

+On February 1, 2024, Haneul, Daun, Uiyeon, Dongin, and Hwalchan left the group upon the expiration of their contracts with DNA Entertainment.
+As a trio, Horyeong, Baekgyeol, and Donghwi released the trot-pop digital single "I Love You" on June 30.
+On April 1, 2025, the company announced the expiration of GreatGuys' contract.

 Musical style

 GreatGuys have cited BTS as their role models.